Group Therapy in Houston, TX: Healing in Connection Through Specialized, Trauma-Informed Community

 Program Details

-Guided experiential exercises help members recognize when a protective part has taken over (the inner critic, perfectionist, people-pleaser), understand what it protects, and access the calm, curious Self beneath the protective layers.
-Group members witness each other's parts and reflect back understanding.
+Drawing on the principles of Internal Family Systems (IFS), this group helps members develop a compassionate internal relationship with their protective and wounded "parts."
+Through guided experiential exercises, members learn to recognize when a protective part has taken over (the inner critic, the perfectionist, the people-pleaser), understand what that part is trying to protect, and access the calm, curious Self that exists beneath the protective layers.
+The group format adds a powerful dimension to IFS work: members witness each other's parts and reflect back what they see, creating a mirror of understanding that individual therapy cannot provide.

-Unlike traditional mindfulness that asks you to "sit with discomfort," our trauma-informed approach recognizes that stillness can be activating for trauma survivors.
+Developed in alignment with Somatic Experiencing and Polyvagal Theory, this group uses gentle, guided practices to safely increase interoception (body awareness) and release stored nervous system tension.
+Unlike traditional mindfulness programs that ask participants to "sit with discomfort," our trauma-informed approach recognizes that for many trauma survivors, stillness and body awareness can be activating and overwhelming.
 Practices are titrated to the group's capacity, with options for movement, grounding, and graduated exposure to internal sensation.

 Is Group Right for You?

-Our groups are most effective as a complement to individual therapy, though some clients may begin with group depending on their goals.
+Group therapy at Connect Clinical Services is designed for adults who are ready to bring their healing into a relational context.
+Our groups are most effective as a complement to individual therapy, though some clients may begin with group work depending on their presentation and goals.

 Adults Healing from Trauma

-Ready to address the relational dimension of recovery.
-The isolation, trust difficulties, and relational patterns created by trauma often require group-based practice to fully resolve.
+Who have done individual processing work and are ready to address the relational dimension.
+The isolation, trust difficulties, and relational patterns created by trauma often require group-based relational practice to fully resolve.

 Chronic Shame or Self-Criticism

-Carry the belief that you are fundamentally flawed, unworthy, or "too much."
-Shame is uniquely responsive to group healing because it requires the experience of being accepted by others.
+Adults who carry the belief that they are fundamentally flawed, unworthy, or "too much."
+Shame is uniquely responsive to group-based healing because it requires the experience of being accepted by others to dissolve.

 Recovery from Substance Use